PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/FastCodeEntry.md

 This is one of the most evil programs.
 FastCodeEntry can enter any 8-digit raid code in about ~0.5 seconds.
 This includes complicated codes that require multiple keypad traversals.

-So in all cases, this is fast enough to muscle your way into people’s coded raids at superhuman speeds.
+So in all cases, this is fast enough to muscle your way into people's coded raids at superhuman speeds.

 > *By using this program, you agree that you are an asshole.
-Furthermore, you will be required to embrace your asshole status by flaunting it in front of all the people you’ve blocked out of raids.*
+Furthermore, you will be required to embrace your asshole status by flaunting it in front of all the people you've blocked out of raids.*

-This is the same code entry routine that’s used by the auto-hosts.
+This is the same code entry routine that's used by the auto-hosts.
 But as a standalone program, it is much more dangerous and morally reprehensible.

 > Due to the nature of this program and its intended use-case, this program does not wait to start nor does it flash the LEDs.
 It runs immediately after connecting to the Switch.